 myScrollSpyInit.dispose();

-Now this makes alot more sense, especially when you expect full control and also want to make sure you don't attach event handlers multiple times for your elements.
+Now this makes alot more sense, especially when you expect full control and also want to make sure you don't attach event listeners multiple times for your elements.

 According to the above Usage Guide let's initialize an overflowing element via DATA API: